 Step #5 – Getting on Your Bus

 Wait for the bus to come to a complete stop.
 Until further notice, you must board the bus from the rear door (unless you are in a wheelchair or have a baby stroller).
-Through December 31, 2021, rides on all WRTA buses are free.
+Rides on all WRTA buses are free.

 Step #6 – On Your Bus

 Find a place to sit comfortably for your ride.
 Observe the signs that show which seats are available.
 Seats with signs for older persons or persons with disabilities should be reserved for them.
 If all of the seats are full, please stand toward the back of the bus.
 For your safety, grab hold of one of the handrails and stand still while the bus is moving.

 Step #7 – Nearing your Destination

 Watch for your destination.
 It helps to watch for landmarks or street intersections as you approach.
 One block before you reach your destination, press the yellow touch strip or pull the cord near the window on the bus.
 This lets the driver know that someone wants to get off.
 Buses will only stop at designated WRTA bus stops.

 Step #8 – Leaving Your Bus

 Wait until the bus comes to a complete stop before starting to leave the bus.
 Leave by the rear door unless you have a wheelchair or stroller.
 Once you’re off the bus, step away from the bus.
 Do not cross in front of the bus.